-Located within the hospital close to the delivery suite, we have our midwifery led birthing unit, which has four birthing rooms (three pools).
+Located within the hospital close to the delivery suite, we have our maternity led birthing unit, which has four birthing rooms (three pools).
 The midwives are trained to care for women requesting waterbirth and many women choose to either labour in water or give birth in water.
 Women who have an uncomplicated medical and pregnancy/birth history and meet MLBU criteria for admission are able to give birth in the MLBU.
 Should complications arise during labour, the delivery suite is close by to enable medical input for ongoing care.

 The refurbished delivery suite has 15 birthing rooms (one pool) and provides a pleasant environment in which to be cared for.
 It is situated adjacent to the Neonatal Unit.
 There are two dedicated obstetric theatres with 24 hour obstetric/anaesthetic cover including epidural cover.